Mastering CSS: Unleashing Style and Elegance

 As the naming already indicates, CSS is a cascade of styles, this is meaning three things.
 Let’s review this using your

-about me page (see HTML tutorial) where you used a h1
+about me page (see HTML tutorial) where you used a h1, an img and a a element.

 Crafting Precise Selectors #